Cooperation with the China Scholarship Council

 One highly successful example of the university’s efforts to recruit qualified junior scientists and scholars is its work with the China Scholarship Council (CSC).
 As part of a special program sponsored by the Chinese government, the CSC awards about 6,000 foreign scholarships each year to Chinese doctoral candidates, most of them from the top 50 universities in China.

 Since 2008, Freie Universität has maintained a primary partnership with the CSC that makes it easier to recruit qualified junior scholars and scientists from China for doctoral programs at all departments of Freie Universität.
 The Beijing Office of Freie Universität disseminates information about available places, collects applications, supports professors in selecting candidates, and advises candidates on all matters relating to their applications and, if successful, their studies in Germany.
 The success rate among those candidates for a CSC stipend, once they have been accepted by the university, is very high.
 Scholarship recipients can decide whether to participate as “sandwich candidates,” working at their home universities during the first and final years of the doctoral program and spending the two years in between in Berlin; or whether they wish to complete a full four-year doctoral program in Berlin.
-Thanks to the CSC program, the number of doctoral candidates from China at Freie Universität Berlin has increased from 24 (winter semester 06/07) to 170 (winter semester 11/12).
+Thanks to the CSC program, the number of doctoral candidates from China at Freie Universität Berlin has increased from 24 (winter semester 06/07) to currently over 300.
+The tenth round of the CSC PhD program starts this year.

 Since 2013, doctoral candidates who have completed their Master's degree in Germany or elsewhere abroad have been funded as well.

-The offered PhD and Postdoc-positions as well as additional information will be published on the website of the Bejing Office around the beginning of October (www.fu-berlin.de/china).
-For any further questions, please contact Ms. Beate Rogler, the head of FUB's Chinese liaison office.
+The offered PhD positions as well as additional information will be published on the website of the Beijing Office around the beginning of October (www.fu-berlin.de/china).
+For any further questions, please contact Ms. Beate Rogler, director of FUB's Chinese liaison office.